- Other common names for ringneck snakes include fodder snakes, king snakes, baby king snakes, yellow-bellied ring

 Southern ringneck subspecies prefer riparian (e.g., plant habitats located along the river margins and basins) and wet habitats.
 On the other hand, northern and western subspecies live either in wet environments with woody debris or in open woodlands near rocky hillsides.
 These snakes do not live in higher altitudes than 7,200 feet (2,200 m).

 Ringneck snakes feed on salamanders, slugs, lizards, frogs, earthworms, and even smaller snakes.
 Some ringneck snakes are very picky.
 For example, the Diadophis punctatus edwardsii, commonly called the eastern ringneck snake, primarily feeds on red-backed salamanders.

 Ringneck snakes spend most of their time underground or hiding under rocks, leaf litter, or debris.
 They go out at night, looking for food.

 Ringneck snakes typically live 10 years in the wild.
-There has been record that some have lived to a maximum of 20 years.
+There have been recording that some have lived to a maximum of 20 years.
 These snakes actually thrive in the wild–their life expectancy in captivity is only about 6 years.

 What’s the largest ringneck snake?

 D.p.regalis subspecies is a species record because they are the largest in the Diadophis punctatus.
-However, there’s no official information regarding a specific snake that would’ve eventually become a record.
+However, there’s no official information regarding a specific snake that would eventually become a record.